 A: What is the best underlayment for a tile roof?
 Our house in Los Angeles is 25 years old.
 One roofer recommended removing the composite roofing tiles and replacing the old underlayment with 90-pound paper.
 Then they will replace the roofing tiles.
 Another roofer recommended the same approach, but with two layers of 30-pound felt as the underlayment.
 Please explain the differences between paper and felt and the differences between using the 90-pound paper and the 30-pound felt?
 Is one better than the other? — Irene

-Q: With a tile roof, the underlayment is critical as it is the primary water barrier.
+Q: With a tile roof, the underlayment and flashings are critical as they create the primary water barrier.
 The tiles are mostly for aesthetics and to help protect the underlayment.
 Since the tiles, themselves, should last 50 years or more, the underlayment should be of similar quality.
 More often than not, the tile roofing outlives the underlayments and flashings.